txt/ase19/docs/se4ai.md

     - Recursively divide two dimensions (at median)
     - Stopping a SQRT(N)
     - In each leaf, replace N projects with median centroid
-- TEST: Estimate = interpolate 2 near centroids
+- TEST: Estimate = interpolate between 2 nearest  centroids
 - Performs no worse, and sometimes better, than Random forests, NaiveBayes

 <br clear=both>